elmarx/django-tweet-saved/README.md

 1. Install, add *tweet* to your ``INSTALLED_APPS``.

 2. get the *oauth* token/secret and add it to your *settings.py*:
-    <pre><code>

         $ ./manage.py tweet_oauth
         Hi there!
 We're gonna get you all set up to use tweet_saved.

         In the web browser window that opens please choose to Allow access.
 Copy the PIN number that appears on the next page and paste or type it here:

         Please enter the PIN: 1234567
         Please add
         TWEET_SAVED_OAUTH_TOKEN = 'xxxxxxxxx'
         TWEET_SAVED_OAUTH_TOKEN_SECRET = 'xxxx'
         to your settings.py
-    </code></pre>

 3. Register your model
-    <pre><code>

         ...
         from tweet import tweeter

         class MyModel(models.model):
             ...

         tweeter.register(MyModel)
-    </pre></code>

-4. if not present, add a [method get_absolute_url](http://docs.djangoproject.com/en/dev/ref/models/instances/#get-absolute-url
+4. if not present, add a method [get_absolute_url](http://docs.djangoproject.com/en/dev/ref/models/instances/#get-absolute-url
  "Django documentation on get-absolute-url") to your model.